Gun Violence Watch

 Loading the Elevenlabs Text to Speech AudioNative Player…

-The Texas House on Wednesday passed a bill that would allow election judges and voting clerks to carry a concealed handgun at polling places, sending it to the Senate for further consideration.
+The Texas House on Thursday passed a bill that would allow election judges and voting clerks to carry a concealed handgun at polling places.
+It will now head to the Senate for further consideration.

-Texas’s concealed carry laws do not offer protections in courthouses, at racetracks or at polling places on election day or during early voting in an election.
+Texas’s concealed carry laws do not offer protections in certain locations, including in courthouses, at racetracks or at polling places on election day or during early voting in an election.

 House Bill 1128, written by Rep. Carrie Isaac, R-Dripping Springs, would remove that exemption for election judges, voting clerks and deputy voting clerks.